mardix/VoodOrm/ReadMe.md

 ---

+## Select

+### *VoodOrm* ***VoodOrm::select(*** *$columns = '\*'*  ***)***
 To select the fields in the table.
 If ommitted, VooOrm will fetch all the columns.

-### *VoodOrm* ***VoodOrm::select(*** *$columns = '\*'*  ***)***
 	$users->select()

 or with selected columns